Skip to content

 sudo chmod +x src/classes/modules/synetics_flows/create-daemon.sh

-Now create-daemon.sh can be executed to create and activate a service for the automatic execution of the flow.
-Each tenant needs its own service
+Now you can execute create-daemon.sh to create and enable a service for the automatic execution of Flows.
+Each tenant requires its own service.

-• -u needs a i-doit admin-user in the selected tenant
+• -u i-doit admin user in the selected tenant

-• -p needs a i-doit admin-user-password in the selected tenant
+• -p password of the admin user in the selected tenant

 1